pbldmngz/codewars/README.md

 # codewars
-This is all my kata solutions I've made until now
+This is all my kata solutions I've made until now.

+> **I expect you not to copy my solutions.** Even if you just want "insight" on the kata you are triying to solve it will all turn meaningless if you get the idea somewhere else and not by yourself.
+It's like being able to read on a foreign language and thinking you actually know how to talk it without trying first.

 ## Languages
 Python, Java, JavaScript and Ruby
 ## Index (currently 144 + 9 BETA)